laurentperrinet/Perrinet20PredictiveProcessing/README.md

-Importantly, this model allowed to show that the observed activity was best fitted when the speed of lateral connections within the mean-field was about 1 m/s, a propagation speed which is of the order of that measured for intra-cortical connectcions in the primary visual cortex.
+Importantly, this model allowed to show that the observed activity was best fitted when the speed of lateral connections within the mean-field was about 1 m/s, a propagation speed which is of the order of that measured for intra-cortical connections in the primary visual cortex.
 A more functional (probabilistic) model also showed that the cortical suppressive wave allowed to disambiguate the stimulus by explaining away (that is, suppressing) ambiguous alternatives.
-As a consequences, 1) lateral interactions are key to generate travelling waves on the surface of the cortex and 2) these waves help disambiguate the input stimulus.
+As a consequences, 1) lateral interactions are key to generate traveling waves on the surface of the cortex and 2) these waves help disambiguate the input stimulus.
 This corresponds to the implementation of a predictive process using on a priori knowledge of smoothly-moving visual objects.